-- $1. \ \ \, \text{Aligned with the state's essential academic learning requirements and grade level expectations; and} \\$ - 2.
+- 1. Aligned with the state's essential academic learning requirements and grade level expectations; and - 2.
 Aligned with current industry standards, as evidenced in the curriculum frameworks.
 The local career and technical advisory committee will certify that courses meet industry standards. - 3.
 Recorded on the student's transcripts as the academic course the equivalence credit fulfills.

-III. # Computer Science Courses
+III.
+Mastery/Competency-based creditsComputer Science Courses